shakedown/react-big-scheduler/README.md

 #### recurringEventsEnabled

-Controls Scheduler whether to support recurring event, refer to [this feature request](https://github.com/StephenChou1017/react-big-scheduler/issues/8), default `true`.
+Controls Scheduler whether to support recurring event.
 If `true`, SchedulerData will filter out those template events who has a `rrule` string property in `setEvents` method, generate the recurring events in the time window, and insert them into the event array in the right orders.
 The recurring events generated from the same template event, all have a new id like `${templateEvent.id}-${number}`, and have a `recurringEventId`